Bachelor of Arts or Bachelor of Fine Arts in Art (Studio Art: Sculpture)

 Related Programs

-Fort Hays State University offers additional programs that complement and expand the skills gained in the B.A./BFA in Art (Studio Art: Sculpture) program.
-These options allow for greater career flexibility and interdisciplinary specialization within the arts and applied technologies:
+Fort Hays State University offers additional programs that complement and broaden the skills acquired in the B.A./BFA in Art (Studio Art: Sculpture) programs.
+These options offer increased career flexibility and opportunities for interdisciplinary specialization across the arts and applied technologies.

 - B.A./BFA in Art (Studio Art: Drawing-Painting)